 ‘We live in a world of amazing beauty, infinite complexity and rigorous challenge.
 Geography is the subject which opens the door to this dynamic world and prepares each one of us for the role of global citizen in the 21st century.’

-Mr Martin Gibb (Deputy Head: Strategic Development, Head of Geography) joined Amesbury in 2002, having previously taught in the state sector.
+Mr Martin Gibb (Assistant Head: Marketing & Innovation, Head of Geography) joined Amesbury in 2002, having previously taught in the state sector.
 He has a BEd from Oxford.
 He has a strong interest in technology and collaborative learning, and has completed a MSc in Digital Education from Edinburgh University.
 He has led many fieldwork expeditions, including the annual trip to Snowdonia National Park.